tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/README.md

 $ vagrant up --provision
 ```

-Once provisioning has finished, you can access the dev VM at the hostname you
+Once provisioning has finished, you can access the django app at the hostname you
-set for the `backend_app_hostname` option, eg https://my-project.localhost.
+set for the `backend_app_hostname` option, e.g. https://api.my-project.localhost.
+You can access the react app at the hostname you set for the
+`frontend_app_hostname`, e.g. https://my-project.localhost.

 ## Next Steps